Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 ### Account Requirements
 You must have:
 - A valid Google account for authentication
-- Access to Canvas LMS through your institution
+- Access to Canvs LMS through your institution
 - A Chrome browser (version 88 or later)

 ### Prohibited Users